THE LEADERSHIP LIST - Episode 10 - Stumpy's Hatchet House

-Brendan and Tara Wehmann, two Navy veterans who decided to become owners of a Stumpy’s Hatchet House franchise in Tampa, FL as they transitioned out of the military.
+Brendan and Tara Wehmann, two Navy veterans, who became owners of a Stumpy’s Hatchet House franchise when they transitioned out of the military.
 They offer advice for other veterans who dream of running their own business someday.
-Also, franchisors of Stumpy’s, Stu and Kelly Josberger, share the challenges involved with launching an unusual franchise and why they took a chance on a couple of military veterans looking for a fresh start.
+Also, Stu and Kelly Josberger, franchisors of Stumpy’s, share the challenges they faced launching an unusual franchise and why they took a chance on a couple of military veterans looking for a fresh start.

 |Date Taken: